rpm-software-management/rpm/docs/manual/spec.md

 If the main section does not exist, they are applied relative to the first fragment.

-During the execution of build scriptlets, (at least) the following rpm-specific environment variables are set:
+The execution environment of the build scriptlets is set via the `rpmbuild.env` file in the per-package build directory.
+At least the following rpm-specific environment variables are set:

 Variable            | Description